What If The Other Driver Is Uninsured?

 On average, 130 motor vehicle accidents occur in Oregon every day.
 Oregon law requires that every person who operates a vehicle on a public road must carry valid insurance.
 See ORS Chapter 806.
 Unfortunately, despite the requirements of Oregon law, many accidents are caused by those who violate the law by getting behind the wheel while uninsured.

 The lawyers at the Gatti Law Firm are often contacted by persons injured in uninsured motorist accidents.
 Many of these victims fear the worst.
 However, in most instances, any concerns can be quickly quelled.

-If you have been injured by an uninsured driver, or if you’ve been involved in a hit-and-run accident, the personal injury attorneys at the Gatti Law Firm are here to answer your questions and help put your mind at ease.
+If you have been injured by an uninsured driver, or if you’ve been involved in a hit-and-run accident, the Oregon car accident attorneys at the Gatti Law Firm are here to answer your questions and help put your mind at ease.

 Please do not hesitate to contact our lawyers at (503) 543-1114 for a free consultation.